coat/ulzig/README.md

 # ulzig

-A Zig library for compressing and decompressing things with the [Uxn LZ Format (ULZ)](https://wiki.xxiivv.com/site/ulz_format.html).
+A Zig library and small command line tool for compressing and decompressing things with the [Uxn LZ Format (ULZ)](https://wiki.xxiivv.com/site/ulz_format.html).
 This is a port of a [C implementation](https://git.sr.ht/~rabbits/uxn-utils/tree/main/item/cli/lz) that's a part of [uxn-utils](https://git.sr.ht/~rabbits/uxn-utils) by [Hundred